 A person (the testator) determines the ways in which his/her immovable and movable property will be distributed after his/her death through a will.
 However, in some cases, the inheritors or other individuals may not be satisfied with the stipulations of the testament.
-Therefore, individuals who are in such a situation should be aware that they contest a will on various legal grounds so they may need a professional legal guidance as contesting a will is a very complicated legal task.
+Therefore, individuals who are in such a situation should be aware that they contest a will on various legal grounds so they may need professional legal guidance, as contesting a will is a very complicated legal task.
 Our legal team of Cyprus lawyers is able to provide you with all the necessary legal support.

 How to contest a will?

 First of all, in order to challenge a will, an individual must prove that there is something incorrect with the will or that there is something wrong regarding the conditions under which the will was drafted.
 In other words, an individual who wishes to contest a will must have a legal basis regarding the way the assets of the testator were distributed or the way in which the will was drafted.

 Legal grounds on which a will can be challenged in Cyprus: